-Steps towards farming in SW Asia involved the exploitation of wild cereals by Late Pleistocene hunter-gatherers (Weiss et al. 2004; Snir et al. 2015), their cultivation during the 10th- 9th millennium BC by Pre-Pottery Neolithic A (PPNA) communities in the Middle Euphrates and southern Levant (e.g., Wilcox & Stordeur 2012; College et al. 2018; Weide et al 2022), and the exploitation of legumes, fruits, and nuts in eastern regions, today's Iran and Iraq (Asouti & Fuller 2013).
-The first steps towards the domestication of goats are known from the 9th millennium BC of the Zagros Mountains (Zeder & Hesse 2000), but, as with cereals and legumes, there were likely multiple loci and different pathways towards domestication (Stiner et al. 2022).
-These and other constitutive elements merged to create sedentary communities increasingly reliant on domesticated plants and animals, the Pre-Pottery Neolithic B 'farming villages', first appearing in the Euphrates Valley c.
-9200 BC, and then rapidly spreading throughout SW Asia (Edwards 2016).
-How plant cultivation and animal herding articulated with changes in climate, population, sedentism, social relations, ideology, notions of property, and cognition, have been long debated (e.g., Childe 1928; Cohen 1977; Bender 1978; Bar-Yosef & Belfer-Cohen 1989; Cauvin 1994, 2000; Bar-Yosef & Meadows 1995; Hayden 1995; Mithen 1997; Powers & Lehmann 2014; Feynman & Ruzmaikin 2018; Bowles & Choi 2019).
+Steps towards farming in Southwest Asia involved the exploitation of wild cereals by Late Pleistocene hunter-gatherers (Weiss et al. 2004; Snir et al. 2015), their cultivation during the tenth to ninth millennium BC by Pre-Pottery Neolithic A (PPNA) communities in the Middle Euphrates and Southern Levant (e.g. Wilcox & Stordeur 2012; Colledge et al. 2018; Weide et al. 2022) and the exploitation of legumes, fruits and nuts in eastern regions-today's Iran and Iraq (Asouti & Fuller 2013).
+The first steps towards the domestication of goats are known from the Zagros Mountains in the ninth millennium BC (Zeder & Hesse 2000), but, as with cereals and legumes, there were likely multiple loci and different pathways towards such domestication (Stiner et al. 2022).
+These and other constitutive elements merged to create sedentary communities that were increasingly reliant on domesticated plants and animals: the Pre-Pottery Neolithic B 'farming villages', first appearing in the Euphrates Valley c.
+9200 BC, rapidly spreading throughout Southwest Asia (Edwards 2016).
+How plant cultivation and animal herding articulated with changes in climate, population, sedentism, social relations, ideology, notions of property, and cognition have been long debated (e.g. Childe 1928; Cohen 1977; Bender 1978; Bar-Yosef & Belfer-Cohen 1989; Cauvin 1994, 2000; Bar-Yosef & Meadow 1995; Hayden 1995; Mithen 1997; Powers & Lehmann 2014; Feynman & Ruzmaikin 2018; Bowles & Choi 2019).

-The 1994 discovery and excavation of Göbekli Tepe in Upper Mesopotamia (southern Turkey) has influenced this debate in two keys ways.
+The 1994 discovery and excavation of Göbekli Tepe in Upper Mesopotamia (southern Turkey) has influenced this debate in two key ways.
 With its impressive PPNA art and architecture, dated to between c.
-9800-8300 BC (Dietrich et al. 2013), it placed emphasis on ideological change occurring within hunter-gatherer communities (Schmidt 2012), supporting Cauvin's (1994, 2000) view that developments in cognition and symbolism had priority over economic change during the transition to farming.
-Second, Göbekli Tepe shifted attention away from the southern to the northern Levant, that region also having the wild ancestors of wheat and barley; it has been termed 'the cradle of agriculture' (Lev-Yadun et al. 2000).
-Ideology and domestication may have been related: Mithen (2003: 167) suggested the intensive harvesting of wild cereals to feed large gatherings of people at Göbekli Tepe may have caused the emergence of domesticated strains as 'an accidental by-product of the ideology that drove hunter-gatherers to carve and erect massive pillars of stone', a view now supported by the evidence for feasting (Dietrich et al. 2012) and a 'massive presence of cereals' at the site (L. Dietrich et al. 2019).
+9800 and 8300 BC (Dietrich et al. 2013), it places emphasis on ideological change occurring within hunter-gatherer communities (Schmidt 2012), supporting Cauvin's (1994, 2000) view that developments in cognition and symbolism had priority over economic change during the transition to farming.
+Second, Göbekli Tepe shifts attention away from the Southern to the Northern Levant, the north also having the wild ancestors of wheat and barley; this has been termed 'the cradle of agriculture' (Lev-Yadun et al. 2000).
+Ideology and domestication may have been related: Mithen (2003: 167) has suggested that the intensive harvesting of wild cereals to feed large gatherings at Göbekli Tepe may have led to domesticated strains as "an accidental by-product of the ideology that drove huntergatherers to carve and erect massive pillars of stone", a view now supported by the evidence for feasting (Dietrich et al. 2012) and a "massive presence of cereals" at the site (L. Dietrich et al. 2019: 1).

-Göbekli Tepe is likely to have been a gathering place for hunter-gatherers coming from dispersed residential groups.
-Seasonal aggregations are a core element of the hierarchal social networks that characterise hunter-gatherers: individuals; families, residential groups, seasonal and periodic gatherings, and regional populations (Hamilton et al. 2007; Bird et al. 2019).
-Such networks serve multiple functions: to maintain food security (Whallon 2006; Belfer-Cohen & Goring Morris 2010); to resolve social tensions and mitigate conflict (Johnson 1982; Clare et al. 2019); to facilitate cooperation (Apicella et al. 2012); to achieve reproductive success (Page et al. 2017) and maintain population viability (Wobst 1974).
-The flows of ideas, material culture and people enable dispersed communities to undergo similar trajectories of change while maintaining local identities.
+Göbekli Tepe was likely a gathering place for hunter-gatherers from dispersed residential groups.
+Seasonal aggregations are a core element of the hierarchal social networks that characterise hunter-gatherers: individuals, families, residential groups, seasonal and periodic gatherings, and regional populations (Hamilton et al. 2007; Bird et al. 2019).
+Such networks serve multiple functions: to maintain food security (Whallon 2006; Belfer-Cohen & Goring